himbeer-toni/WebGit/README.md

 No manual renaming or file editing is required—everything is handled automatically.

 **Caution!**
 Rebranding automatically changes the README to reflect the new name.
-Therefore it needs 'pandoc' to be present on your system.
+Therefore it needs 'pandoc' to be present on your system, as README.html needs to be re-created along with README.md.

 ---